 The Top 5 Movies Set in AlaskaBack To Blog

 But Hollywood certainly knows how to capitalize on a good thing, filming various Alaska movies set in the rugged wilderness.
-While the following aren’t all movies filmed IN Alaska, these are a few of the best movies (if we do say so ourselves) to ever be set in the Last Frontier.
+While the following aren’t all movies filmed IN Alaska, these are a few of the best movies (if we do say so ourselves) to ever be set in the 49th state.
 These films are required viewing before your next Alaska trip!

 5. The Edge (1996)

 Sometimes action movies don’t have to be all guns and explosions.
 In this classic survival film starring Sir Anthony Hopkins as a rich billionaire and Alec Baldwin as a younger photographer, two men find themselves stranded in the remote Alaska wilderness after their plane crashes into a lake.
 As if the presence of man-eating bears isn’t enough, the two men suspect each other of being in love with the same woman.
 There could be worse places for a photographer to be stranded, though.
 Though not filmed in Alaska, the movie captures the world-class setting of Alaska’s Denali National Park and Preserve, capturing the beauty of the immense landscape and unique wildlife.

 4. Mystery, Alaska (1999)

 This Alaska movie tells the fictional tale of a tiny hockey-loving town named Mystery whose local team gets the chance of a lifetime: to host the New York Rangers for a game on their home ice.
 This movie captures small-town life in Alaska, as the local community shines under the unexpected national spotlight and gives the Rangers the game of their life.
 Plus, the movie features a stellar cameo by none other than Little Richard.
 Alaska, hockey and iconic rock n’ rollers: what more could you ask for?

 3. Runaway Train (1985)